talefe/notes/module-2/concurrent-programming/concurrent-programming.md

 It is important to have the `wait()` inside a while loop and not an if.

-> Discuss what could happen if we used an if and not a while.
+[Discuss what could happen if we used an if and not a while]

 &nbsp;